 What is experiential learning?
 It is the process where you combine audio with other senses to grasp concepts faster.

 As discussed before, audio plays a primary role in beginning growth in children.
 Long before visuals start taking effect, audio plays a key role in developing the early experiences of children.

 These experiences increase curiosity.
 For example; telling a child that the tomato is red acts as an audio stimulus.
 This in turn pushes children to question, What is red?
 What is tomato?
 How does it feel?
 How does it taste?

 And this also initiates action and correlation.

 But, all of this begins with the first audio input.

-Summing up, listening is a key-factor in children’s growth and empowers children in multiple ways to process information and interact with their surroundings better.
+To summarize, listening is a key-factor in children’s growth.
+Indeed it empowers children in multiple ways to process information and interact with their surroundings better.